Speciality Chemicals Magazine

 Read by industry movers and shakers, each issue has sections dedicated to:

 Our coverage has a technical and business focus, with a core emphasis on the life sciences.
 Content includes articles from industry and academia, covering new developments in each sector and contributions from consultants, experts, industry journalists and the Editor.

 Speciality Chemicals Magazine welcomes contributions from academia and industry.

 News and commentaries: up to 200 words with one accompanying table or graphic;

-Feature articles: typically up to 1,200 words with two tables or graphics.
+Feature articles: typically up to 800 words with four tables or graphics.